areenberg/MDPSolver/Python/README.md

 # Documentation

-Documentation can be found in the wiki for `mdpsolver` on Github.
+The documentation can be found in the wiki for MDPSolver (https://github.com/areenberg/MDPSolver/wiki).

 # How to cite